Preparing Your Collection

 The first step to preparing for harvest is to make sure that your collection is ready.
 All metadata must meet the requirements found in the ODN Metadata Application Profile (MAP).
-You can view the ODN MAP here.
-If you have any questions about the MAP requirements please don’t hesitate to contact us.
+If you have any questions about the MAP requirements, please contact us.

-The two required fields you will need to manually add to your data are Title, and Standardized Rights Statement.
-We cannot add these fields for you, and in the case of the Standardized Rights Statement field you will need to strictly adhere to the field requirements.
+The two required fields you’ll need to manually add to your data are Title and Standardized Rights Statement.
+We can’t add these fields for you, and in the case of the Standardized Rights Statement field, you’ll need to strictly adhere to the field requirements.
 See Required Fields for more detailed formatting requirements.

 The other required fields (Data Provider, Collection, Is Shown At, and Preview) are derived fields.
-This means we will automatically add them to your metadata in the process of harvest and transformation.
-You do not need to add these fields in your metadata.
+This means we’ll automatically add them to your metadata in the process of harvest and transformation.
+You don’t need to add these fields in your metadata.